jurassicplayer/OTLN-Calibre-Metadata/README.md

 - Include artist as an author when available.
 #### Publishers
 - Publishers should have both publisher and publishing imprint if available.
 Ex.
 Yen Press publishes light novels under Yen On, so Yen Press LNs should have `Yen Press (Yen On)` as the publisher.
-- Publishing date should be the date that the English release became widely available (digital or hard copy), but not early releases.
+- Publishing date should be the date that the English release became widely available (digital or hard copy).
+- Digital Manga (publisher) has imprint names that are horrendous for this guideline, I'm open to ideas.
+    - By horrendous, I mean DMG and DMP are `Digital Manga (Digital Manga Guild)` and `Digital Manga (Digital Manga Publishing)` respectively.
+    - Juné, Lilyka, and Project-H are fine though.
 #### Descriptions
 - Try to keep consistent sources for descriptions.
 - Use your brain.
 If Yen Press has the same description for multiple volumes, but GoodReads has a unique description, opt for the unique one unless it deviates too far from the other descriptions structure.
 (Ex.
 86 vol.5 & vol.6)